-With the project life cycle in mind, we describe the project management process as a phase model.
-There are four project management phases or major project management steps:
+With the project life cycle of a traditional project in mind, we describe project management as a process of four major phases or steps.
+The four project management phases or major project management steps are:

 Phase 1 (or step 1): Project Definition Phase

 Phase 2 (or step 2): Project Planning Phase

 Phase 3 (or step 3): Project Implementation Phase

 Phase 4 (or step 4): Project Closure Phase

 The next, more detailed picture, shows this project management core process and its supporting processes

 We also emphasize that within the supplier's organization, there are usually two different teams working on the project: a sales & proposal team during definition and planning phase, and an implementation team during implementation and closure phase.
 Mutual support between these two teams is best practice for successful handover.